twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 `string`

-The bech32 encoded address.
+The address to ensure the balance for.

 ##### ensureBalance

 `bigint`

-The balance to ensure on the address.
+The minimum balance to ensure.

 ##### timeoutInSeconds?

 `number`

-The timeout in seconds to wait for the funding to complete.
+Optional timeout in seconds, defaults to 10 seconds.

 #### Returns

 `Promise`\<`boolean`\>

-True if the balance has been ensured.
+True if the balance is at least the given amount, false otherwise.

 #### Implementation of